 a supportive family to offer time and tolerance to allow their new dog to settle.
 NB Our Rescue asks owners to maintain dogs on lead in public spaces and manage encounters, as dog law changes place dog's lives at greater risk.Click here to learn how to add YouTube Videos to your phpBB forumKnown background:

-Meera was handed in to a council pound .
+Meera was handed in to a council pound.
 We stepped forwards to offer a Rescue place and save Meera's life.
 Meera is neutered, chipped & vaccinated.
 Meera was fostered several weekends.
-Briefly homed but return due to her lack of confidence around dogs & very young child.
-She is currently in Guildford Kenns.
+Briefly homed but return due to her lack of confidence around dogs.
+She was in Guildford Kenns enjoying regular weekend foster.

 Sweet girl who has had to find herself within Rescue.
 Meera is settling with us & her confidence has grown.
 She does settle being left given a gradual programme but naturally will do better with a companionship home.
 Her confidence comes from her handlers & our walkers are welcoming her excess tender love.
 Toffee

 Visit Meera's thread for daily updates, lots of pictures and videos.

 Please click to submit Online Application

 We will match you with a dog that suits your lifestyle, please remain open we successfully home 350 dogs per annum.
 We work fast to secure our dogs their loving homes.

 ***PLEASE HELP: We have to ask for suggested min. donation £175 at the time of adoption, to support so many dogs in kennels.
 We have no state sponsorship and exist on the goodwill of the public and our supporters.
 Rescue Remedies offers their dogs back up for life.Myra's Thread below: Watch progress through our Rescue Original Referral: 01.09.15 Hi Lynne, I currently need a bit of help with a Staffie bitch.
 She is a lovely girl and I have explained everything below in detail;